ztskhvaradze/great_expectatations/README.md

 # Great Expectations SQL Server Project

-This project demonstrates how to use Great Expectations with SQL Server to create validation checks and documentation for your data using Expectation Suites, Checkpoints, and Data Docs.
-The example uses the AdventureWorks2012 sample database and validates the `Production.Location` table.
+This Jupyter notebook demonstrates how to use Great Expectations to analyze data in SQL Server, generate Expectation Suites, validate data, and create checkpoints.

 ## Prerequisites